James Parr (politician)

 Sir Christopher James Parr GCMG (18 May 1869 – 2 May 1941) was a New Zealand lawyer and politician of the Reform Party.
 He was Mayor of Auckland, a Member of Parliament representing the Eden electorate, a Minister in the Reform Government, High Commissioner in London and a Member of the New Zealand Legislative Council.

 Early life

 Parr was born in Pukerimu near Cambridge in 1869.
+Parr's family moved to Waihou and went to school there.
+He received education in Thames, Auckland Grammar School, and Auckland University College.
+Parr studied law and was admitted to the Bar in 1890.
+He practiced in Coromandel and Auckland.